Macroscopic active matter under confinement: dynamical heterogeneity, bursts, and glassy behavior in a few-body system of self-propelling camphor surfers: Numerical simulations

 \section{Numerical simulations}

-To understand the complex dynamics observed experimentally, we simulate a minimal model of confined active particles that retains the ingredients we deem essential: inertia \cite{lowen2020inertial,caprini2021inertial}, hard-wall confinement, excluded-volume interactions, and a second, longer-range repulsive length scale.
+In experiments, we observe a clear increase in the structural relaxation time of the system, as quantified by the decay of $Q(t)$, when the number of camphor surfers is increased.
+From a theoretical perspective, this behavior signals a dynamical slowing down characteristic of glassy systems.
+However, in contrast to colloidal glasses, the packing fractions at which this phenomenology emerges are extremely small.
+To gain insight into this puzzling observation, we developed a simple numerical model that reproduces this feature.
+We simulate a minimal model of confined active particles that retains the ingredients we deem essential: inertia \cite{lowen2020inertial,caprini2021inertial}, hard-wall confinement, excluded-volume interactions, and a second, longer-range repulsive length scale.
 We ask whether such a system can display glass-like slowing at moderate packing fractions; it does, as demonstrated below.
 Particles interact via a two–length-scale pair potential (Fig.~\ref{fig:Model}), comprising a steep short-range steric repulsion and a soft shoulder at a larger distance (schematized in light green in Fig.~\ref{fig:Model}) that encodes gradual, long-range repulsion.

 Millimeter-scale active particles are intrinsically complex, extended objects.
 For simplicity, we approximate each particle as a solid disk, retaining only the minimal features required to capture the observed dynamics.
 The system is therefore modeled as $N$ Active Brownian Particles in two spatial dimensions, evolving in the underdamped regime.